-So, I can talk about trucks and motors and manufacturers……..about driving and different transmissions, rear ends etc and CDL training independent vs company-sponsored, and as a freight agent I can talk about freight too.
+So, I can talk about trucks and motors and manufacturers……..about driving and different transmissions, rear ends etc., and CDL training independent vs company-sponsored; and as a freight agent, I can talk about freight too.
 I love it.
 I have a passion for trucks and the trucking industry.
-I worked for 2 different independent CDL Schools and just completed a company-sponsored training academy.
-I spent a good bit of 17 years driving OTR with my now best friend.
+I worked for two different independent CDL Schools and just completed a company-sponsored training academy.
+I spent a good bit of 17 years driving OTR with my now-best friend.
 We did flatbed, reefer, bullracks, equipment, pretty much name it, right?
-So, now I am here to share my experiences for the last half a century ( yea I am giving away my age, but it's not the age so much as the mileage, I am holding up purtty well!)
-Some will be good, some bad, some fun, some sad, some interesting, some boring I suppose.
+So, now I am here to share my experiences for the last half a century ( yea I am giving away my age, but it's not the age so much as the mileage - I am holding up purtty well!)
+Some will be good, some bad, some fun, some sad, some interesting, some boring, I suppose.
 Some will be paramount!
 There is a great deal in this industry that you must know to get along well.
 I think we could/should start a "Did You Know" column so we can send in our helpful hints/trivia.
-For instance: Did you know that a peterbilt 379 hood is 18" longer than a standard conventional hood?
+For instance: Did you know that a Peterbilt 379 hood is 18" longer than a standard conventional hood?
 That would be fun.

-I am pretty much a no nonsense type of girl when it comes to being straight up about this industry.
-I think it's important to educate yourself and I hope I can help with that for those of you who would like to get involved in this industry.
-It can be The Best or The Worst decision you have made or will ever make.
-Should I mention now, I have experienced both?
-I admit the not so proud moments with the very proud moments.
-I must ad, I have never had an accident since I started driving at age 16, I'll let you do the math on that one.
+I am pretty much a no-nonsense type of girl when it comes to being straight up about this industry.
+I think it's important to educate yourself, and I hope I can help with that for those of you who would like to get involved in this industry.
+It can be The Best or The Worst decision you have made, or will ever make.
+Should I mention now - I have experienced both?
+I admit the not-so-proud moments with the very proud moments.
+I must add, I have never had an accident since I started driving at age 16.
+I'll let you do the math on that one.